-This bibliography documents the prolific work of Hugh Walpole by year of publication.
-It’s a constant work in progress and I’m also including magazine and newspaper articles written by him, collaborative and anthology books that included stories, forewords and other contributions in an attempt to document as complete list as possible of his body of work.
+This bibliography documents the prolific literary work of Hugh Walpole by year of publication.
+It’s a constant work in progress and in addition to cataloguing Hugh Walpole’s books in order, I’m also including magazine and newspaper articles written by him, collaborative and anthology books that included stories, forewords and other contributions in an attempt to document as complete list as possible of his body of work.

 If you have any information about any of Walpole’s work that might be missing from the list please get in touch via the Contact Page.